This post may contain affiliate links, meaning I may earn a small commission at no cost to you if you make a purchase through the links.

 2| Determine Your Net Income

 Do not use your gross income as your budget income.
-Focus on your net income or your take home pay before preparing your budget plan.
+Focus on your net income or your take-home pay before preparing your budget plan.
+In other words, this is your income after taxes.

-To do this, simply start with your take-home pay on your paycheck and add back any deductions that are not taxes like health insurance and retirement.
+To do this, simply start with your take-home pay on your paycheck and add back any deductions that are not taxed like health insurance and retirement.

 3| Divide Your Funds